tschuy/hiking-by-transit/marin/getting-to-marin.md

 ## From San Francisco

 If the ferry schedule lines up with your plans, it is by far the most alluring way to go hiking.
 For hiking directly off the ferry, Angel Island cannot be bested; Old St. Hilary's Preserve and the Morning Sun Trailhead in the Headlands are just over a half-hour walk from the Tiburon and Sausalito ferry terminals respectively, but otherwise you will need to transfer to a bus, in which case it's almost certainly better to take a Golden Gate Transit bus from San Francisco across the Golden Gate Bridge.
-Golden Gate Transit runs buses half-hourly or better for most most of the day seven days a week, but not all routes serve all transit centers.
+Golden Gate Transit runs buses half-hourly or better for most most of the day seven days a week, but not all routes serve all transit centers in Marin.
+All San Francisco departures below are the time of departure from the Salesforce Transit Center.

 [Read more about the 101, 130, and 150 buses on Golden Gate Transit's website »](https://www.goldengate.org/bus/route-schedule/santa-rosa-san-francisco-101/)